-A previous blog, Do You Really Need EVM Software to Manage Your Projects, discussed there is more to maintaining visibility into project performance.
-The common work performance metrics associated with earned value management (EVM) such as schedule, cost, and at completion variances or indices are certainly useful to project managers.
+There is a lot that goes into maintaining visibility in project performance.
+(For background information, read our blog Do You Really Need EVM Software to Manage Your Projects.)
+The common work performance metrics associated with earned value management (EVM) software, such as schedule, cost, and at completion variances or indices, are certainly useful to project managers.
 However, those metrics are only part of the picture.

 Prudent project managers also use other measures and metrics so they have a more comprehensive understanding of current project performance.
 The project manager tailors these key performance indicators (KPIs) based on the project’s work scope, complexity, priorities, risk factors, and what’s important to them to ensure project objectives are met.
 That way they have additional relevant fact-based information to address project issues proactively – and effectively.

 With useful fact-based information, they can ask project personnel the right questions, identify the root cause of a problem, and determine the best path to address the root cause.
 The project manager may need to work with technical personnel, functional managers, or upper level management to help project personnel resolve issues quickly.
 It is in everyone’s best interest project personnel have what they need to complete their tasks successfully.

 There is a benefit to elevating project performance information above the project execution environment to other levels of management.
 Higher level managers also need reliable source data they can use to do their own project performance and financial analysis whether for one project or across a portfolio of projects.
 This helps them determine what future work to bid on, whether they need to make staffing adjustments, or they need to make other strategic business adjustments to increase profit margins.

 What are some other performance metrics project managers and other managers often use?
 Common ones include:

 - Time based and other schedule metrics that inform them about schedule trends such as total float consumption, schedule margin burn-down, or how well they are executing to the baseline or current plan.